 ADHD is similar.
 With ADHD, the brain is not producing or utilizing enough Dopamine.
 You see, most of the Dopamine in our brain is made in the middle part of the brain.
-Without a sufficient amount of Dopamine, there is not enough of it to get to the frontal lobe of the brain so it can do all those “executive functions” such as paying attention to less interesting things, filtering out environmental stimuli, pausing to think before we act or say something.
+Without sufficient dopamine, there isn’t enough to reach the frontal lobe of the brain, so it can’t perform those “executive functions” such as paying attention to less interesting things, filtering out environmental stimuli, pausing to think before we act or say something.

 So, when a person takes a stimulant medication such as Ritalin or Adderall, those medicines work directly on the brain to help those Dopamine neurotransmitters either produce more Dopamine or utilize it more effectively.
 What they are “stimulating” and only simulating is Dopamine!
 Voila!
-Stimulating the Dopamine receptors increases the Dopamine available in the brain.
+Stimulating dopamine receptors increases the amount of dopamine available in the brain.
 With an increased Dopamine level, the brain is now better balanced and ready to complete the tasks of the day!

 Want to learn more about ADHD medications and how to maximize their benefits, reduce side effects, how to talk to your prescriber, and so much more?